ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 -  Channel Finder (Indexing Service): A tool to manage (list, tag, categorize) the EPICS records in a system.
-This is a powerful tool to manage and provide hierarchy and different viewpoints to the possibly very large number of records.
+This is a powerful tool to manage and provide hierarchy and different viewpoints to the potentially very large number of records.
 With this service, abstract views to the flat namespace of the records can be provided.
 For example, listing all vacuum pumps in the system, or horizontal position of the